jonasjberg/shell-scripts/README.md

 Introduction
 ------------
-This repository contains a subset of my *personal* yet still somehow public collection of `*nix` shell-scripts.
+This repo contains a subset of my *personal* yet still somehow public collection of `*nix` shell-scripts.

 Disclaimer